We are committed to your privacy

 Where we need to disclose your information to a third party for the fulfilment of your travel booking, we require that third party to have appropriate technical and organisational measures in place to protect your personal data and to process your data in accordance with our instructions and the Data Protection Laws.

-If necessary to perform your booking contract, we may need to transfer your personal data to third parties, such as travel suppliers, located outside of the European Economic Area (EEA).
-This will be the case where you book a golf break or tour that is based outside of the EEA, such as the USA or one of our other worldwide destinations.
-See the Section on “Sharing your Personal Data” for details of how we ensure adequate safeguarding of your personal data when transferring it outside of the EEA.
+If necessary to perform your booking contract, we may need to transfer your personal data to third parties, such as travel suppliers, located outside of the UK.
+See the Section on “Sharing your Personal Data” for details of how we ensure adequate safeguarding of your personal data when transferring it outside of the UK.

 Health and Mobility information